Early release of super

 - Consider all your options before making any decisions.

-- You might like to speak to a financial advisor or financial counsellor.
+- You might like to speak to a financial planner or financial counsellor.

-To help people access emergency funds, the government has temporarily changed the rules around accessing super.
-In a nutshell, if eligible you can access some money from your super now – up to $10,000 between 1 July and 31 December 2020.
+To help people access emergency funds, the government temporarily changed the rules around accessing super.
+In a nutshell, if eligible you could access up to $10,000 from your super in 2019/20 and a further $10,000 in 2020/21 (up to 31 December 2020) .
 See our FAQs for more details.

 Before you do anything, consider the long-term consequences